kfl/adventofcode_2023/notes.md

 **Parsing strategy:** String splitting (barely)

-**Thoughts on the puzzle:** Brute force worked again for finding the best possible replacement for jokers.
+**Thoughts on the puzzle:** Brute force worked again, this time for finding the best possible replacement for jokers.

+Added an alternative to brute force for finding the best replacement.